MuhammadBilalAkbar/dart3_class_modifiers/README.md

 ## sealed

 To create a known, enumerable set of subtypes, use the sealed modifier.
-This allows you to create a switch over those subtypes that is statically ensured to be exhaustive(reports a compile-time error if it’s possible for a value to enter a switch but not match any of the cases).
+This allows you to create a switch over those subtypes that is statically ensured to be exhaustive(includes all possibilities).

 The sealed modifier prevents a class from being extended or implemented outside its own library.
 Sealed classes are implicitly abstract.